Iowa-Flood-Center/IHMIS/frontend/code/tool/README.md

 ## Publishing the code

-Before publishing a web code, it is considered a good practice to use minimize (it is: uglify) the *javascript* code.
+Before publishing a web code, it is considered a good practice to 'minimize' (it is: uglify) the *javascript* code.

 For doing it, one can call the *python* script:

     $ python publish.py

-This script will read the copy all the files in the ``SETTINGS:dev_code_folder_path`` and copy to the ``SETTINGS:dst_code_folder_path``, keeping the same folder structure and minimizing all non-minified *javascript* files found.
+This script will read all the files in the ``SETTINGS:dev_code_folder_path`` and copy to the ``SETTINGS:dst_code_folder_path``, keeping the same folder structure and minimizing all non-minified *javascript* files found.